Discover 11 use cases for facial recognition.

-Now, they are using facial recognition to deny entry to these individuals.
+Now, they are using facial biometrics to deny entry to these individuals.

-The system monitors people entering casinos and checks their face against a voluntary photo database of problem gamblers who have requested to be barred from specific venues.
-Staff are alerted to check the person’s ID when the system finds a match.
+The system monitors people entering casinos and checks their faces against a voluntary photo database of problem gamblers who have requested to be barred from specific venues.
+Staff is alerted to check the person’s ID when the system finds a match.

 Australia’s Crown Casino is one of these and says the system worked even when a self-excluded gambler tried to disguise his appearance.